informalsystems/themis-contract/README.md

 ![Node.js CI](https://github.com/informalsystems/themis-contract/workflows/Node.js%20CI/badge.svg?branch=master)

-**PROTOTYPE**: Note that `themis-contract` is a prototype right now.
-All code on this branch is to be considered highly experimental.
-No semantic versioning will be used just yet: at present, a `v0.1.x` series is being released.
-Breaking changes can be released at any time (including complete rewrites in another programming language).
+**PROTOTYPE**: Note that this version of Themis Contract is a prototype.
+New development is currently taking place on the `prototype/v2` branch, where the next iteration of Themis Contract has been rewritten in Go.

 ## Overview